 This therapist has indicated that they belong to an Accredited Register.

 More generally, I work with whatever people bring to the sessions.
 Sometimes a person begins their journey in therapy wishing to do deal with a particular problem.
 But with time, it becomes clear that there are other areas that also require attention.
 Psychotherapy is a partnership where both the patient and I work towards helping them achieve deep and lasting change.

-My fee for individual analytic psychotherapy is £50 for a weekly fifty-minute session.
+My fee for individual analytic psychotherapy is £55 for weekly fifty-minute sessions.